Cindy Vallar, Editor & Reviewer

 - Adam Baldridge builds his mansion on Ile Sainte Marie and begins trading with the pirates.

 - William Dampier returns to England after an absence of twelve years.
+His return marks his first circumnavigation of the world.

 - Edward Davis, John Hinson, and Lionel Wafer are arrested on charges of piracy in Virginia.